jspsych/jsPsych/docs/markdown_docs/core_library/jspsych-pluginAPI.md

 Use this function to preload image files that are not part of a plugin with automatic preloading.
 Image files in official plugins will automatically preload.
 See [Media Preloading](../features/media-preloading.md) for more information.

 It is possible to run this function without specifying a callback function.
 However, in this case the code will continue executing while the images are loaded.
 Thus, it is possible that an image would be required for display before it is done preloading.
-The `callback_complete` function will only execute after all the images are loaded, and can be used to control the flow of the experiment (e.g. by starting the experiment in the `callback_complete` function).
+The `callback_complete` function will only execute after all the images are loaded, and can be used to control the flow of the experiment (e.g., by starting the experiment in the `callback_complete` function).

 The `callback_load` function can be used to indicate progress, if the number of images to be loaded is known ahead of time.
 See example below.